clear-code/typical-reply-outlook/README_en.md

 If the group policy configuration and configuration file configuration have different priorities, the configuration with higher priority is used.
 If the priorities are the same, the configurations are merged with the group policy content and the configuration file content.

-* GalleryLabel is used from the configuration file if it is specified.
+* GroupLabel is used from the configuration file if it is specified.
 * ButtonConfigList is merged the contents of group policy and configuration file
   * If there is a duplicate ID, the one in the configuration file will be used